GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - will reset the background color
     - will clear the `Eq` input if present
     - also sets environment in some viewers
+  - `g` - glass globe (currently available in desktop USD Viewer only)
   - `I` - raycasting intersects (available in VTK Viewer only)
   - `K` - kinematics (available in DAE viewers only)
   - `L` - lines (LDRAW and its exports in ASSIMP, GLTF, OBJ, JSON viewers)